Something that I haven’t shared with too many people, is that since late 2009 I have suffered with chronic pain that has been debilitating.

 The deciding factor

 Two and a half years later, and a couple of injuries on top of the existing pain, I had finally had enough.
-I quit my job (which was with a nasty pathology company anyway and I had had enough of being bullied) and decided to book into the pain clinic.
+I quit my job (which was with a nasty pathology company bullying and abuse was rife) and decided to book into the pain clinic.

 This post, and the following few, will detail how that went, what I learnt, and more importantly the benefits that I have achieved.